-ECMWF and the World Meteorological Organization (WMO) have developed a scheme under which the Centre regularly hosts forecasters from developing countries for a number of months.
+ECMWF and the World Meteorological Organization (WMO) have developed a scheme under which the Centre regularly hosts forecasters from developing countries for up to one year.
 The scheme is part of the WMO Fellowship Programme, which was set up after the WMO identified a need for specialised training placements to develop capacity in least developed and developing countries.
 The aim is to expand the international network of cooperation opportunities between experts in weather forecasting.

 As a result of their training, fellowship holders will be able to help build up the capabilities of their respective national meteorological and hydrological services (NMHS) so that those services can make a bigger contribution to the social and economic development of their countries.

 The scheme is part of long-standing efforts by the WMO and ECMWF to raise the level of scientific knowledge in weather forecasting across the globe.

 ECMWF is currently hosting WMO Fellow Kaah Menang, a meteorologist and researcher from the National Department of Meteorology, Cameroon and who is working on a Climate Data Store (CDS) application for Africa.